coil-kt/coil/README.md

 Optionally, you can create your own `ImageLoader` instance(s) and inject them with dependency injection:

+`ImageLoader`s are designed to be shareable and are most efficient when you create a single instance and share it throughout your app.
+That said, you can also create your own `ImageLoader` instance(s):

 ```kotlin
 val imageLoader = ImageLoader(context)
 ```

-If you do not want the singleton `ImageLoader`, depend on `io.coil-kt:coil-base`.
+If you do not want the singleton `ImageLoader`, depend on `io.coil-kt:coil-base` instead of `io.coil-kt:coil`.

 #### Requests